Spina Bifida Factsheet (for Schools)

 - bowel and bladder control problems

-- poor eye–hand coordination, which can make things like handwriting difficult
+- poor eye–hand coordination, which can make it hard to do things like writing

 - attention deficit hyperactivity disorder (ADHD) or other learning problems